Long road for Cup runner-up Stars to get back in playoffs - WHIZ News

 DALLAS (AP) — The defending Western Conference champion Dallas Stars have quite a road to get back in the postseason.

-After winning four in a row at home to get within a point of the final playoff spot in the Central Division, the Stars now will end the regular season playing nine of their last 11 games on the road.
+After winning four in a row at home and now within two points of the final playoff spot in the Central Division, the Stars will end the regular season playing nine of their last 11 games on the road.
 They will travel to five different cities in a 20-day stretch.

 “We’ve known all along it was coming,” coach Rick Bowness said.
 “The most important thing is step by step get back in the hunt.
 We’re back in the hunt, and now we’ve got to manage it the best that we can.”